sapnab821/meet/README.md

 Feature 4
     As a user,
-I should be able to user the app without internet connection if the settings stay the same.
+I should be able to use the app without internet connection if the settings stay the same.
 So that I have access to event list even if internet is not working at the moment.

 Feature 5